 Vintage striped moonglow glass cabochon made in West Germany

-Three brass stampings including two Art Deco connectors and one prong setting, made today in the USA in vintage dies
+Three brass stampings, including two Art Deco connectors and one prong setting, are made today in the USA in vintage dies

 Brass-plated pewter setting cast today in the USA

 One hand-dyed Lady Washington mother-of-pearl button, made from Mississippi River mussel shells on the chain end, circa 1950-1960